|26 September 2014||15:00 - 21:30|

 Peer into a world visible only to certain reptiles and invertebrates at this live animal show.
 Find out how eye adaptations in snakes, iguanas and praying mantis help them escape predators and locate prey, and why bees and butterflies can detect ultraviolet light.

 A Fine Art: Protecting Images from the Past

-Discover the incredible stories behind some of the Museum's most important paper artefacts, including letters from Alfred Russel Wallace and artwork from Captain Cook's voyages.
+Discover the incredible stories behind some of the Museum's most important paper artefacts, including field notes from Alfred Russel Wallace's travels in the Amazon and artwork from Captain Cook's voyages.
 Then, via live video link to the paper conservation studio, see how we protect and maintain these rare pieces of history.